Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 • Box joints are only through joints, so you’ll see the ends of both boards

-• And, a table-saw based solution requires a high quality dado blade that won’t rip the end grain (a major risk)
+• And a table-saw-based solution requires a high-quality dado blade that won’t rip the end grain (a significant risk)

-• Lastly, box joints are stronger than a pocket hole jig but require more time to build
+• Lastly, box joints are stronger than pocket hole jigs but require more time to build

 Related Article: Best Pocket Hole Jigs